 which provision relates to the prevention of fire or hazardous material incidents in public buildings or to ensuring the safety of persons in public buildings in the event of fire or hazardous material incidents therein, and cognate words shall be construed accordingly;

-authorised officer means an officer of the Authority authorised by the Authority within the meaning of subsection (1);
+authorised officer means a person employed in the Department who is authorised by the FES Commissioner within the meaning of subsection (1);

 occupier, in relation to a public building, means person in charge of, or having the control and management of, the public building;

-presumed occupier, in relation to a public building, means person who appears to the Director or to an authorised officer, as the case requires, to be the occupier of the public building;
+presumed occupier, in relation to a public building, means person who appears to the FES Commissioner or to an authorised officer, as the case requires, to be the occupier of the public building;

 public building has the meaning given by section 173 of the Health Act 1911.

 [Section 33A inserted by No. 28 of 1982 s.
 20; amended by No. 52 of 1994 s.
 21 and 34; No. 14 of 1996 s.
 4; No. 42 of 1998 s.
 37; No. 38 of 2002 s.
 49(3) and 51; No. 50 of 2003 s.
 61(2); No. 59 of 2004 s.
-141.]
+141; No. 22 of 2012 s.
+80.]

-34. Duties and powers of Director and others at fires
+34. Duties and powers of FES Commissioner and others at fires

-For the purpose of extinguishing or controlling a fire, confining or ending a hazardous material incident or rendering the site of the incident safe, or carrying out a rescue operation, the Director or, in his absence the officer or any member of the brigade who for the time being is in charge, or an officer of the Authority authorised by the Authority in that behalf, shall perform the following duties and may exercise the following powers (that is to say): —
+For the purpose of extinguishing or controlling a fire, confining or ending a hazardous material incident or rendering the site of the incident safe, or carrying out a rescue operation, the FES Commissioner or the officer or any member of the brigade who for the time being is in charge, or a person employed in the Department who is authorised by the FES Commissioner for the purposes of this section, shall perform the following duties and may exercise the following powers (that is to say): —

 (a) he shall, with all possible speed, proceed upon the first alarm to the place where the fire or hazardous material incident is or is reported to be or where the rescue operation is to be carried out, and shall endeavour by all practicable means to extinguish the fire, confine or end the hazardous material incident or carry out the rescue operation and save all property in jeopardy;